projectriff/projectriff.io/website/blog/2019-08-21-announcing-riff-0-4-0.md

 - `build.projectriff.io/v1alpha1`
   - `Application` - applications built from source using application buildpacks
   - `Function` - functions built from source using function buildpacks
-  - `Container` - watch a container repository for the latest image
+  - `Container` - polls a container repository for updated images
 - `core.projectriff.io/v1alpha1`
-  - `Deployer` - deployers map HTTP requests to applications, functions, containers or images with Kubernetes core resources
+  - `Deployer` - deployers map applications, functions, or containers to Kubernetes core resources: Deployment and Service
 - `streaming.projectriff.io/v1alpha1`
   - `Stream` - streams of messages
   - `Processor` - processors apply functions to messages on streams
 - `knative.projectriff.io/v1alpha1`
-  - `Adapter` - adapters map applications, functions or container images into an existing Knative Service or Configuration.
+  - `Adapter` - deployers map applications, functions, or containers to an existing Knative Service or Configuration.
-  - `Deployer` - deployers map HTTP requests to applications, functions, containers or images with Knative
+  - `Deployer` - deployers map applications, functions, or containers to Knative resources: Configuration and Route

 The [riff CLI](#riff-cli) is but one client that interacts with these CRDs.
 One the the design goals was to avoid deep knowledge of the system implementation in the CLI.
 All of that knowledge lives behind the CRDs and is managed by the system.
 We hope to see additional clients consume these CRDs to provide riff outcomes.